University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 Edit sa_app/sa.py and set the user to run against and the path to your credentials.

-Run ./sa > my.json  to get the list of files.
+Run ./sa theuser@yourschool.edu > my.json  to get the list of files.